-Welcome to Part 4 in our series on multi-family conversions.
+Welcome to Part 4 in our series on multifamily conversions.

 In this post, we look at converting space in vacant or struggling shopping malls into apartments—an idea that had taken root before the pandemic but was accelerated by it—including an analysis of the current state of US malls and the pros and cons of mall to apartment conversions for mall owners, developers and prospective apartment tenants.